 Response: The paper only raises one issue that the reviewer says is an important question.

 We thank the reviewer for bringing up the trolley and transplant dilemma.
 We have incorporated a paragraph about this in the revised manuscript.
-Just as in the transplant dilemma it is not justified to kill one healthy person to harvest his organs to save 5 others, a covering up deaths in the PSUR cannot be justified assuming that overlooking this may help keep the vaccine in the market and the vaccine may save lives by preventing disease
+Just as in the transplant dilemma it is not justified to kill one healthy person to harvest his organs to save 5 others, a covering up deaths in the PSUR cannot be justified assuming that overlooking this may help keep the vaccine in the market and the vaccine may save lives by preventing disease.

 7. While there are two authors – the phrase "I have previously commented", suggests otherwise.